Boyer-Moore - The String Matcher That Skips More Than It Reads

 while j >= 0 and P[j] == T[i + j]: j--

-if j < 0: report occurrence at i
+if j < 0: report match at i

 i += shift[T[i + m - 1]]